1986

 "No, no", he said before he gave in, "oh, alright then."[39]

-(A Question Of Time - with friendly permission of © Camilo Rueda López)
+(A Question of Time - with friendly permission of © Camilo Rueda López)

 with a lot of samples and sounds, and chose the name Recoil for the

-Alan: "The dictionary."[40]
+he simply replied, "The dictionary."[39]

-(In 2010 he would answer the same question less ironic: "It's what
+In 2010 he would answer the same question less ironic, "It's what

 happens when you shoot a gun and the power of the gun throws you backwards,